AymanButmah/Junie-App/README.md

 # Event-Tracker
- This is a MERN stack application called Event Tracker that allows the user to create tasks and set Day & time also Reminder.
+ This is a MERN stack application called Junie App that allows the user to create tasks and set Day & time also Reminder.
 The main goal of this application is to try how to dockerize mern apps using Docker.

 ## Configuration